trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/x4m6Pbl.jpg" width=450px height=500px>

-### BE AWARE !!
+### PLEASE READ !! , BE AWARE !!
-`IMPORTANT`: _If your network has ip addresses for devices that ends with a number more than 24 for example: 192.168.100.`999` you will not be able to route properly from outside network because applying 24 only allows numbers 1 through 24.
+`IMPORTANT`: _If your network has ip addresses for devices that ends with a number more than 24(most likely), for example: 192.168.100.`999`, you will not be able to route properly from outside network because applying 24 only allows numbers 1 through 24.
 You need to instead put `0` to route out of the 24 range, for example : `192.168.100.0/0`_.

-Or you can change ip range on your router (in my experience you might get a tiny bit better speeds cause it will not route unnecessary allowed ips over the 24 range).
+Or you can change ip range on your router (in my experience you might get a tiny bit better speeds cause it will not route unnecessary allowed ip addresses over the 24 range).
 <p align="center">
  <img src="https://i.imgur.com/ZZ4aMUI.jpg" width=750px height=550px>

 ## IPV6
-If you are using ipv6, when connected to wifi you need to enter in allowed IPs `fe80::1/0` as well.
+If you are using IPv6, when connected to wifi you need to enter in WireGuard allowed IPs `fe80::1/0` as well.
 For example `192.168.100.0/0, fe80::1/0`

-When connected to ethernet cable on pc, you need to enter pi's ipv6 address in "Internet Protocol Version 6(TCP/IPv6)" preferred DNS server.
-To get pi ipv6 address, enter in terminal `ifconfig` under eth0:inet6.
+When connected to ethernet cable on a windows pc, you need to enter pi's IPv6 address in "Internet Protocol Version 6(TCP/IPv6)" preferred DNS server.
+Enter in terminal `ifconfig`, under global> inet6 to get pi ipv6 address.
 If you see two inet6(public&local), enter local not public.

-Go to https://ipv6leak.com/ and you should see "_Your IPv6 is not leaking_".
+Then go to https://ipv6leak.com/ and you should see "_Your IPv6 is not leaking_".

 #
 ## How do you know if wireguard vpn is really working ??